MooersLab/MooersLab/README.md

 ### Books about writing
 - [Books about scientific writing mapped to voice triggers](https://github.com/MooersLab/scientific-writing-books-voice-in)

+### Timelines for managing writing projects

+- [Gantt chart](https://github.com/MooersLab/gantt-chart-py) Support mutliple project management.

 ### Manuscript writing support

 - [LaTeX classic manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic and classic template for the first submission as a PDF.
-It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease sorting pages when stored with two or more manuscripts while traveling.
 - [Typst classic manuscript template](https://github.com/MooersLab/manuscriptInTypst) Generic and classic template for the first submission as a PDF.
-It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease sorting pages when stored with two or more manuscripts while traveling.
 - [Org-mode classic manuscript template](https://github.com/MooersLab/manuscriptInOrg) Generic and classic template for the first submission as a PDF.
-It has enhanced headers to ease the sorting of pages when stored with two or more manuscripts while traveling.
+It has enhanced headers to ease sorting pages when stored with two or more manuscripts while traveling.
 - [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Classic and boring variant.
 - [Modular annotated bibliography with BibTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-bibtex-latex) Modular annotation files for reuse and to evade mangling by BibTeX.
 Can be fully illustrated and include multiple paragraphs.
 Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
 Drag and drop zip file available for instant gratification on Overleaf.
 - [Modular annotated bibliography with BibLaTeX in LaTeX](https://github.com/MooersLab/modular-annotated-bibliography-biblatex-latex) Modular annotation files for reuse and to evade mangling by biber.
 Can be fully illustrated and include multiple paragraphs.
 Includes index, glossaries, and Literature Cited for references outside the annotated bibliography.
 Drag and drop the zip file, which is available for instant gratification on Overleaf.